aidenkatsura/SwipeFight/reports/LivingDocument.md

 For __manual__ tests, a checklist that reflects what our team wants in each feature will be filled.
 This allows us to remain on task of what we want. __Basic walkthroughs__ will also allow us to test if our UI/UX is consistent across the app, regardless of changes or features.

 While we chose Mocha due to previous experience, other automated testing applications like [Jest](https://jestjs.io/) or [Detox](https://wix.github.io/Detox/) could also work.
+Unit testing with Mocha will be used to verify main front-end functionality (e.g., our matching algorithm) and back-end functionality (e.g., user authentication, editing an existing profile, starting a new chat).
+Integration testing will consist of manual testing (especially early on) and, as we progress, we may consider end-to-end testing tools (e.g., Detox).
 Since our team has not used those, there will need to be time to research.

 ### Documentation Plan
 We will incorporate a __User Guide__ that explains how to use the app.
 Since the app’s functionality may evolve during development, we plan to begin writing the user guide during the final polishing phase when features are more stable and clearly defined.
 In our user guide, we will outline the app’s functionality, how to use it, and troubleshooting including: